How Can Smart Wearable Devices Support Rehabilitation After Stroke?

 Wearable technology is not just for fitness enthusiasts.
 It is growing into a powerful tool in the health sector, particularly in patient rehabilitation.
 Whether it’s monitoring heart rate, tracking movement, or helping patients regain hand and upper body strength, wearable devices are becoming increasingly sophisticated.
 They have the potential to transform the way we approach health care and rehabilitation.

-A lire en complément : What’s the Role of AI in Monitoring and Predicting Volcanic Eruptions?
+A lire également : What’s the Latest in Non-Invasive Diabetes Monitoring Technology?

 Free data available on platforms like Crossref and Pubmed highlight the growing interest in wearable technology for health rehabilitation.
 A review of these articles shows that wearable devices have been widely used in monitoring and training patients after a stroke.
 They provide real-time feedback, allowing for personalized rehabilitation plans and more effective treatments.